docker-mailserver/docker-mailserver/docs/content/introduction.md

 ---
-title: An Introduction to Mail Servers
+title: An overview of Mail-Server infrastructure
 ---

-# An Introduction to Mail Servers

-What is a mail server and how does it perform its duty?
+What is a mail-server, and how does it perform its duty?

 Here's an introduction to the field that covers everything you need to know to get started with `docker-mailserver`.

-## Anatomy of a Mail Server
+## Anatomy of a Mail-Server

-A mail server is only a part of a [client-server relationship][wikipedia-clientserver] aimed at exchanging information in the form of [emails][wikipedia-email].
+A mail-server is only a part of a [client-server relationship][wikipedia-clientserver] aimed at exchanging information in the form of [emails][wikipedia-email].
 Exchanging emails requires using specific means (programs and protocols).

 `docker-mailserver` provides you with the server portion, whereas the client can be anything from a terminal via text-based software (eg. [Mutt][software-mutt]) to a fully-fledged desktop application (eg. [Mozilla Thunderbird][software-thunderbird], [Microsoft Outlook][software-outlook]…), to a web interface, etc.

 Unlike the client-side where usually a single program is used to perform retrieval and viewing of emails, the server-side is composed of many specialized components.
-The mail server is capable of accepting, forwarding, delivering, storing and overall exchanging messages, but each one of those tasks is actually handled by a specific piece of software.
+The mail-server is capable of accepting, forwarding, delivering, storing and overall exchanging messages, but each one of those tasks is actually handled by a specific piece of software.
 All of these "agents" must be integrated with one another for the exchange to take place.

 `docker-mailserver` has made informed choices about those components and their (default) configuration.
-It offers a comprehensive platform to run a fully featured mail server in no time!
+It offers a comprehensive platform to run a fully featured mail-server in no time!

 ## Components

 The following components are required to create a [complete delivery chain][wikipedia-emailagent]:

-- MUA: a [Mail User Agent][wikipedia-mua] is basically any client/program capable of sending emails to arbitrary mail servers; while also capable of fetching emails from mail servers for presenting them to the end users.
+- MUA: a [Mail User Agent][wikipedia-mua] is basically any client/program capable of sending emails to a mail-server; while also capable of fetching emails from a mail-server for presenting them to the end users.
-- MTA: a [Mail Transfer Agent][wikipedia-mta] is the so-called "mail server" as seen from the MUA's perspective.
+- MTA: a [Mail Transfer Agent][wikipedia-mta] is the so-called "mail-server" as seen from the MUA's perspective.
 It's a piece of software dedicated to accepting submitted emails, then forwarding them-where exactly will depend on an email's final destination.
-If the receiving MTA is responsible for the hostname the email is sent to, then an MTA is to forward that email to an MDA (see below).
+If the receiving MTA is responsible for the FQDN the email is sent to, then an MTA is to forward that email to an MDA (see below).
 Otherwise, it is to transfer (ie. forward, relay) to another MTA, "closer" to the email's final destination.
 - MDA: a [Mail Delivery Agent][wikipedia-mda] is responsible for accepting emails from an MTA and dropping them into their recipients' mailboxes, whichever the form.

 Here's a schematic view of mail delivery: